Klamath Falls, Oregon

 SOU makes me feel like I fit everywhere.

 Welcome to SOU's Program for the Deaf and Hard of Hearing!

 We are here to provide accommodations for a myriad of communication needs...

-- Do you want a university environment where accommodations are supported and integrated into the classroom, extracurricular activities, events on campus, and job opportunities as a student?
+Are you looking for a university environment where accommodations are supported and integrated into the classroom, extracurricular activities, events on campus, and job opportunities as a student?

-- Do you want a university environment that is fully inclusive whether you are deaf, hard of hearing, late-deafened, deaf-blind, or have Usher's Syndrome?
+Are you looking for a university environment that is fully inclusive whether you are deaf, hard of hearing, late-deafened, deaf-blind, or have Usher's Syndrome?